AlexanderPoone/tempusespatium/README.md

 > [!IMPORTANT]
 > This repo is being revamped.
 There is a messy [**list of to-do items**](TODO.md).

 Tempus E Spatium (pronounced _TEM-poo-se-SPA-ti-oom_) is _Latin for space and time_.
 It is an edutainment app for adult learners by exploiting the Semantic Web.

-AI still sucks at generating question banks, especially those with high expertise; and those with tricks and red herrings.
+AI like LLMs are totally unable to generate question banks, especially those with highly specific knowledge; and those with tricks and red herrings.

 [README](https://github.com/SoftFeta/tempusespatium/raw/master/shitty_ppt.pptx)